Logo Outpost The Hague Sitemap

 In the Netherlands there are many possibilities of ordering a variety of products by mail order over the Internet.
 A few to mention are:

 www.amazon.co.uk UK based and a great one for books, CD’s, DVD’s.
 It provides you with a very efficient service.
 No import duty to be paid, only the postage.
 Be aware of Amazon.com which is based in the United States and you will have to pay import duty!
-In Belgium there is www.proxis.nl.
+In Belgium we have www.proxis.nl.
 Another recommendable DVD-CD shop online is www.plato.nl.
 For electronics, “Correct” now offers an online ordering service www.correct.com.

 Computers and computer equipment can be ordered from www.informatique.nl. www.euro.dell.com provides a similar service.